The two levels of reality

 The reality of subjective experiences

-On this page the two levels of reality that have been taken into account on the previous page are examined more in depth.
+On this page the two levels of reality discussed on the previous page are examined in more depth.
 As a rule, subjective experiences are excluded from the realm of reality: it is a cultural choice, due to the fact that our decision regarding what can be considered real requires the consent and agreement of a plurality of people.
-If our experience is subjective, as in the case where I see a tree or a rock without anyone else being next to me, able to confirm the real existence of that tree or that rock, I can consider the tree or rock as real only because I think that another person, in the same condition I am, would be able to see and perceive the same tree and the same rock.
+If our experience is subjective, as in the case where I see a tree or a rock without anyone else being next to me, able to confirm the real existence of that tree or that rock, I can consider the tree or rock as real only because I think that another sane person, in my same condition, would be able to see and perceive the same tree and the same rock.
+It is better to clarify that the moment in which I see the tree and the rock, an experience occurs in my mind that makes me certain about their reality.
+But what happens if I see, for example, a flying saucer?
+Although my experience can assure me of the reality of what I see, I myself can doubt my mental faculties, if no one else is there to confirm what I am seeing, and therefore I cannot receive any objective confirmation.
+Only if I can record the event, for example by taking a photograph, I acquire a greater certainty about its reality, even if others could question the honesty and reliability of my photographic document.

 The strong objective reality

-In the ordinary waking state the conscious Ego is normally involved in psychic tunings that show him/her a form of objective reality that I think correct to define as strong, precisely because of the strong grip it has on the Ego.
+In the ordinary waking state the conscious Ego is normally involved in tunings of the psyche that show it a form of objective reality that I think correct to define as strong, precisely because of the strong grip it has on the Ego.
 This reality is made up of sensory perceptions and events that are undoubtedly shared by a considerable number of people.
 As I said above, even if a person is temporarily alone, the elements that make up this reality present the requisites of objectivity, as that person is convinced that any other person, as long as their own mental faculties are properly functioning, in the same conditions would perceive those same elements of reality.
 In the case in which it would be shown that the experience of that person is hallucinatory, and therefore not objectively real, for the hallucinated subject it would be a shock, given that he should doubt precisely those mental faculties on which he had relied.

 But it is mainly in the social sphere that the strong objective reality exercises its power of involvement in the most intense way.
 When everyone – within a system – agrees in perceiving something, or think that a certain event has actually occurred, each of us, as a member of that system, is convinced of the reality of the perceptions and events confirmed by others.
-So reality is accepted not as a consequence of a critical examination, but as a matter of fact: what is shown before our eyes is real, what interacts with our body is real, our body is real.
-The bus we travel on is real, the place where we work is real, our work mates are real.
+So reality is accepted not as a consequence of a critical examination, but as a matter of fact: what is shown before our eyes is real, what interacts with our body is real, our body is real, the bus we travel on is real, the place where we work is real, our work mates are real.
 The elements that constitute reality are always accessible and traceable, they do not change (if not over time) and can be shown to others.
 The perception of reality, obviously, does not imply any knowledge of it: we can, for example, see the stars, show them to others and agree on their objective reality, without knowing what they are, what they are made of or why they shine.
 However, the perception of reality is almost always accompanied by a description which has peculiar cultural features.
-Anyone of us, if he/she were moved to a completely unknown environment, in which there were elements for which he/she would not have a confirmed cultural description, would feel a sense of loss and restlessness precisely because of the unreal character of the experience he/she is living, even if it should happen in company of other people, with whom the objective reality of the perceived elements could be verified.
+Anyone of us, if we were moved to a completely unknown environment, in which there were elements for which we would not have a confirmed cultural description, would feel a sense of loss and restlessness precisely because of the unreal character of the experience we are living, even if it should happen in company of other people, with whom the objective reality of the perceived elements could be verified.

 The subjective perception of reality leads us to also consider as real our moods, memories, thoughts, emotions and feelings, that is, everything that our conscious Ego experiences over time.
-But in the context of the strong objective reality all these experiences, however important for the subject, have a very relative meaning: at most they can be communicated in words, told to another person, who – basing on the trust he/she has in us – will believe what we tell, but will never be able to confirm the objective reality of what we have experienced.
-Instead, what is objective has the power to attune the collective experience of a considerable number of people, determining, for each of them, the very criterion on the basis of which things, people and events can be considered as real
+But in the context of the strong objective reality all these experiences, however important for the subject, have a very relative meaning: at most they can be communicated in words, told to another person, who – basing on the trust they have in us – will believe what we tell, but will never be able to confirm the objective reality of what we have experienced.
+Instead, what is objective has the power to attune the collective experience of a considerable number of people, determining, for each of them, the very criterion on the basis of which things, people and events can be considered as real.

 Reality and time